 But things have really gone boom this year following a silent retreat over the January full moon.
 This was followed by a February break with my husband Gareth, for the first time in nearly twenty years of parenting, to the Cambridgeshire fens.
 Driving away from Wales through huge floods, we arrived and settled under huge skies, surrounded by wild swans, in a ancient cottage without electricity.
 There I persuade him that it really is time we go adventuring from our home and garden in the Welsh hills.
 He agrees, and we decide I should leave my job and make the arrangements.
 Hence, Peter Scott’s timely advice.
 It came from his autobiography which Gareth was reading that week.
 He loves reading and his two passions in life are nature and the simple, self sufficiency, good life.
 However he, even worse than me, gives his life over to other people’s needs and rarely satisfies anything more than reading about them and dreaming.
 It’s time!

-Shortly after we arrive home, (Friday 13th March, on the 50th anniversary of the novella) Bobby, aka Jonathon Livingston Seagull, re-emerges in my life accompanied by another book, The diary of a somebody, in which a man promises to write a poem a day, I promise myself the same.
+A month later, (Friday 13th March, on the 50th anniversary of the novella) Bobby, aka Jonathon Livingston Seagull, re-emerges accompanied by another book, The diary of a somebody, in which a man promises to write a poem a day, I promise myself the same.

 So, what are the arrangements I need to make for this adventure?

 On the Aries new moon I make My vision board.
 I frantically dig out all these images that have been circling around my edges not alllowed into the centre, to gather, like the flock of jackdaws arriving to nest in our chimneys.
 And arrange them in what turns out to be in the shape of a cross.

 At the bottom my roots, my family tree, my parents, Gareth and the boys with whom I know it is so important to establish and a maintain right relations by offering them my loving presence.